sanagrwl/vault-okta-oidc/README.md

 1. Configures Okta using OIDC at path `okta` in `admin` namespace
 2. Creates `psec` namespace, child of `admin`
-  - `admin` is the namespace in HCP Vault that everything should be configured under.
+  - `admin` is the default namespace in HCP Vault that everything should be configured under.
+  - All namespaces must be created under `admin` NS.
+No access to `root` namespace
 3. Creates policy for psec in `psec` namespace
   - A team policy exist in team's namespace
 4. Configures internal group in namepspsace `psec`